Nicolas-hr00/Airport/README.md

 #we would have to access to the main first in order to compile it
-#Then, the way this is going to be compile it is going to be like: g++ main.cpp ../classes/*.cpp taking in count that the user is within file named "main"
+#Then, the way this is going to be compile it is going to be like: g++ main.cpp ../classes/*.cpp taking in count that the user is within file named "main".
+The file will be run as "./a.out", and the the following data from the csv files should be save on a "name_of_thefile".out
+#
 #The files are going to be write it in the main where passenger and reservation is.